 Any of these foods can cause flatulence but not all of them will for everyone.
 Try and introduce one of these foods at a time, using a food diary to track your reactions.

-Excess fruit, excess dairy, excess wheat products, nuts, soy, Quorn, carbonated drinks, Champagne, other alcohol, beans, cucumbers, radishes, cabbages, onions, Brussels sprouts, cauliflower
+Excess fruit, excess dairy, excess wheat products, nuts, soy, Quorn, carbonated drinks, Champagne, other alcohol but especially beer, beans, cucumbers, radishes, cabbages, onions, leeks, Brussels sprouts, cauliflower

 Actions That Promote Wind